How Log-Barrier Helps Exploration in Policy Optimization: Experimental Details

 The selection of the hyper-parameter $\eta$ is driven by a trade-off identified in our theoretical analysis.
 First, $\eta$ must be chosen sufficiently large to minimize the bias of the converged solution relative to the optimal policy.
 Since the true optimal policy is deterministic, lower values of $\eta$ induce excessive stochasticity, preventing the policy from approximating the optimal distribution.

 However, $\eta$ cannot be arbitrarily large.
-As $\eta \to \infty$, the regularization term vanishes relative to the reward signal, and the objective function recovers the standard \texttt{SGB} formulation.
-This would reintroduce the issues inherent to standard policy gradients, such that vanishing gradients or premature convergence, that our regularization aims to mitigate.
+As $\eta \to \infty$, the regularization term vanishes relative to the reward signal, and the objective function recovers the standard \sgb formulation.
+This would reintroduce the issues inherent to standard policy gradients, such as vanishing gradients or premature convergence, that our regularization aims to mitigate.